yayaa/MapHelper/README.md

   * SupportMapFragment getMap returns null

 So i collected them all into one helper class, it is now so easy to use mapView by extending this helper class.
+(Any pull requests or improvement suggestions are welcomed.)

 General Google Maps
 -------------------